plone/plone.restapi/docs/source/upgrade-guide.rst

 Upgrading to plone.restapi 2.x
 ------------------------------

-plone.restapi 2.0.0 introduced multiple breaking changes.
+plone.restapi 2.0.0 converts all datetime, DateTime and time to UTC before serializing.
+The translations endpoint becomes "expandable", which introduces the following breaking changes.

+Translations
+^^^^^^^^^^^^

 When using the `@translations` endpoint in plone.restapi 1.x, the endpoint returned a `language` key with the content object's language and a `translations` key with all its translations.